JonasBchrt/raw-gnss-fusion/README.md

 This repository contains a demo script that shows how carrier-phase observations from a GNSS receiver can be used in factor-graph optimization for accurate local/relative localization of a moving platform.
 Specifically, we create time-relative double-differential carrier-phase factors between different states in time.

+This is not our real-time code.
+Just a script to demonstrate the concept.

 ## Setup

 The script is written in Python using the GTSAM library for the optimization and the GPSTk library for the GNSS processing.